 Students should exhibit restraint in email and telephone correspondence on the weekends to the nursing faculty.
-It is important that students reserve the time frame of Monday through Thursday to communicate with faculty regarding course assistance, questions about course content, etc. Texting is not permitted.
+It is important that students reserve the time frame of Monday through Thursday to communicate with faculty regarding course assistance, questions about course content, etc. Texting is not permitted unless faculty have granted under special circumstances.